Provision Control Components

 You can view the FQDN of the SD-WAN Validator for your fabric using the Catalyst SD-WAN Portal.
 Open Overlay Details > Description > vBond DNS.
 Note that vBond may be replaced by SD-WAN Validator.

-These examples show the VPN 0 configuration to enable access to SD-WAN Validator on other nodes in the network, such as SD-WAN Manager, SD-WAN Controllers, and edge devices.
+To configure VPN 0 to enable access to SD-WAN Validator on other nodes in the network, such as SD-WAN Manager, SD-WAN Controller, and edge devices, use this command format:

 vpn 0